cran-task-views/Agriculture/task_view_ideas.md

 **Agronomic Trials**

   - *Experimental Design* : The package [agricolae][] provides extensive resources for the planning and analysis of planned field experiments.
 The CRAN task for [ExperimentalDesign](https://cran.rstudio.com/web/views/Econometrics.html) provide additional information on experimental design for a wide variety of research problems. [desplot][desplot] is for plotting maps of agricultural trials laid out in grids.
   - *Analysis* : The package [agricolae][] contains functions for analyzing many common designs in agriculture trials such as split plot, lattice, Latin square and some additional functions such AMMI and AUDPC calculations. [statgenSTA][] has functions for single trial analysis with and without spatial components.
 The proprietary software [asreml](https://www.vsni.co.uk/software/asreml) provides an R version of their mixed model fitting functions for field trial analysis (note this is not open source and also requires an annual license).
 CRAN also contains an add-on package [asremlPlus][] that provides several accessory functions to asreml.
 The package [statgenGxE][] has several functions for handling various analytical approaches for addressing genotype-by-environment interactions.
+[IBCF.MTME][] implements item-based collaborative filtering for multi-trait and multi-environment trials.
 The package [gge][] is useful for producing GGE biplots.
 Additionally, the R suite of linear modelling packages, [nlme][], [lme4][], and [emmeans][] are useful for analysing planned field experiments.

 **Plant Breeding and Genetics**
 See the CRAN task view for [Genetics](https://cran.r-project.org/web/views/Genetics.html), which describes a broad array of packages supporting statistical genetics.
 The [Phylogenetics CRAN task view] describes R packages supporting related topics like taxonomy, community ecology (including microbiome work).
 In addition, the R package repository [Bionconductor](https://www.bioconductor.org/) "provides tools for the analysis and comprehension of high-throughput genomic data."